drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/03.products/02.product-architecture/04.product-architectures/docs.md

 Both single-variation products and products with attributes / variations can be customized as a configurable product.
 Also, multiple custom fields could be added for a configurable product.
 For step-by-step instructions, see [Add fields for customizable products](../../04.displaying-products/02.add-to-cart-form) in the "Configuring the Add to cart form fields" section of the documentation on the "Add to cart form".

-### Downlodable products / files
+### Downloadable products / files
 For downloadable products / files, we recommend the [Commerce File module].
 The port to Drupal 8 is currently in progress.
 See the [Port to Drupal 8] issue for the current status.

 ### Subscriptions
 For subscription products, we recommend the [Commerce Recurring Framework module], which provides recurring billing for Drupal Commerce.
-[Developer documentation for this module](../../../12.recurring) is covered in a later section in this guide.
+See the [Subscriptions documentation](../../../12.recurring) for additional information.

 ### Product bundles
 For product bundles, we recommend the [Commerce Product Bundle module].
 The port to Drupal 8 is currently in progress.
 See the [Drupal 8 (Commerce 2) Version] issue for additional information: